 The NPPF does not specify minimum density targets and considers that density levels should be set by local authorities to reflect local circumstances.
 Based upon past density rates achieved in Redditch, at a time when minimum density requirements were set, it is considered that continuation of these density ranges will continue to be achievable and in keeping with the character of existing development within the Borough.
-There may be instances when achieving minimum density targets will compromise the character of the surrounding area or there are physical limitations within the site boundary.
-In these circumstances, the character of the surrounding area and the sites' physical constraints will be afforded careful attention before higher density development is considered.
+There may be instances when achieving minimum density targets will compromise meeting particular and identified housing needs (such as bungalow developments), the character of the surrounding area or there are physical limitations within the site boundary.
+In these circumstances, the opportunity to meet particular housing needs, the character of the surrounding area and the sites' physical constraints will be afforded careful attention before higher density development is considered.

 Homes with large back gardens are common feature in some of the older districts in the Borough and previously a number of housing completions have come from developments on garden land.
 Although garden land was previously defined as brownfield land, it has now been removed from this definition.
 This does not mean that all development on garden land should be refused but rather that careful consideration should be given to any proposals and whether there are any mitigating factors.
 One of the most important considerations will be the retention of the existing character of residential areas.
-Development which significantly increases the proportion of ground coverage or the scale of proposed buildings is likely to be out of keeping with its surroundings and 29 therefore is likely to be unacceptable and will be refused.
+Development which significantly increases the proportion of ground coverage or the scale of proposed buildings is likely to be out of keeping with its surroundings and therefore is likely to be unacceptable and will be refused.
 Development of garden land will only be supported where it fully integrates into the neighbourhood and is in keeping the character and quality of the local environment, unless it can be demonstrated there are significant overriding mitigating circumstances.